 - Crypto ransomware will encrypt all of the data stored on a device, making it far more dangerous.

 - Leakware or Doxware is a specific type of ransomware in which attackers threaten to leak sensitive files if the ransom is not paid.

 Know the Risks

 Ransomware is most often delivered through phishing emails.
 According to PhishMe, 93% of phishing emails contain encryption ransomware.
 The computer becomes infected after a user follows a link or downloads a malicious attachment.
 Many cybercriminals will send mass emails, in the hopes of affecting more people, but some attacks are more targeted.

-Targeted ransomware is becoming more common, as attackers are able to identify more lucrative targets.
+Targeted ransomware is becoming more common since they often provide more lucrative targets.
 New models like ransomware as a service (RaaS) are making it even easier for less knowledgeable criminals to launch ransomware attacks.

 Ransomware creates a variety of risks for businesses.
 The most obvious risk is losing access to important company data.
-When a company chooses to pay the ransom, criminals are more likely to increase their costs, creating future problems for other companies.
+When a company chooses to pay the ransom, criminals are more likely to increase their costs.
+This creates future problems for other companies.
 According to Datto, Ransomware costs businesses more than $75 billion each year.
 In addition to recovery costs, victims of ransomware also suffer a damaged reputation.

 Who Does Ransomware Affect?